jonathanw82/the-honey-pot/README.md

 </div>

-The Honey pot is a site for people passionate about good quality natural bee products, whether its honey or furiture polish, with the ability to purchase products they have never tried before such as bees wax food wraps, or beeswax soap.
+The Honey pot is a site for people passionate about good quality natural bee products, whether its honey or furiture polish, with the ability to
+Purchase products they have never tried before such as bees wax food wraps, or beeswax soap.

 The User has the ability to create, edit and delete their own reviews on products as well as find out what is happening on the apiary with the bees.
 The Superuser is the only user that has full create update delete abilities with the products and blogs.

 #### Login Details For Assesment Only